Hurricanes make trade, Capitals and Predators keep dealing

 Hours after Metropolitan Division-leading Carolina acquired Puljujarvi in hopes of unlocking the 24-year-old's offensive potential, Toronto acquired big defenseman Luke Schenn from Vancouver, sent Rasmus Sandin to Washington for a first-round pick and veteran Erik Gustafsson and traded forward Pierre Engvall to the New York Islanders.

-General manager Kyle Dubas said it was no secret the Maple Leafs “wanted to become more competitive” and that's evident now that they've brought in six new players.
+General manager Kyle Dubas said it was no secret the Maple Leafs “wanted to become more competitive” and that's evident now that they've brought in six new players in the past two weeks.
 Engvall, traded for a 2024 third-round pick, is one of two additions for the Islanders, who are chasing one of two wild-card spots in the East and were eager to augment their forward depth.

 Out West, Minnesota paid that same price in a deal with Washington for well-traveled forward Marcus Johansson, who has now been traded five times in under six years, including the second time the Wild have added him.

-Minnesota also got injured winger Gustav Nyquist from Columbus for a 2023 fifth-round pick, which the Wild had two of after helping facilitate the Capitals-Bruins trade last week.
+Minnesota also got injured winger Gustav Nyquist from Columbus for a 2023 fifth-round pick, which the Wild got from Bruins for facilitating the trade with the Capitals last week.

 Keeping true to general manager Brian MacLellan's plan to reset quickly to try to win again as soon as next year, the Capitals sent Boston's first-round pick that they got last week to Toronto with Gustafsson for Sandin, who turns 23 next week and is signed through next season at the bargain price of $1.4 million.

 Nashville, which like Washington is a playoff mainstay, continued selling by trading Ekholm to Edmonton for defenseman Tyson Barrie, forward prospect Reid Schaefer, a first-round pick this year and a fourth-rounder in 2024.
-The Oilers, who are giving up more than three goals a game, with Ekholm bulk up on the blue line behind MVP favorite Connor McDavid to try to make another deep run.
+Ekholm gives the Oilers, who are giving up more than three goals a game, some balance on the blue line behind the top two scorers in the league: MVP favorite Connor McDavid and Leon Draisaitl.

+“And I know they have a bunch of other guys that really can put the puck in the net,” Ekholm said.
+"Coming in as a defensive defenseman, I know that if we can (handle) our defensive side of the game and I guess I’m doing my job, then I think we have a great chance of winning hockey games.”

-The Hurricanes would love to do the same through the loaded East and figure Puljujarvi can help them do that.
+The Hurricanes would love to roll through the loaded East and figure Puljujarvi can help them do that.
 They sent the rights to 22-year-old unsigned draft pick Patrik Puistola to the Oilers in a swap of Finnish forwards.

 The Hurricanes aim to unlock Puljujarvi's offensive abilities after the 2016 No. 4 pick has put up just 117 points in 337 NHL regular-season and playoff games.
 The move helps replace what Carolina expected out of Max Pacioretty before the veteran winger re-tore his right Achilles tendon last month.